 The game uses competitive ranks to ensure fair matchmaking and to provide players with a clear progression path based on their skill level.
 The game uses a ranking system, which evaluates each player’s individual skill level and places them in one of the different brackets within the CS community.
+The gaming environment in CS2 challenges players to constantly improve and adapt their strategies.
+If you’re ready to take on the challenge, join the CS2 ranking system and test your abilities against others.

 So, what are the CS2 ranks you can score?
 Here’s everything you need to know about CS2 ranks and rating system!